Don Morton

-Don Morton (born April 10, 1947) is a former American football player, coach, and software executive.
+Don Morton (born April 10, 1947) is an American former football player, coach, and software executive.
 He served as the head football coach at North Dakota State University (1979–1984), the University of Tulsa (1985–1986), and the University of Wisconsin–Madison (1987–1989), compiling a career college football record of 76–51.
 Morton's 1983 North Dakota State team won an NCAA Division II Football Championship.

 Playing career and education

 A native of Flint, Michigan, Morton played center at Augustana College in Rock Island, Illinois in the late 1960s and earned a Bachelor of Arts degree in psychology in 1969.
 He later earned a Master of Arts degree in education and administration from Western Illinois University in 1974.

 Coaching career

 Morton began his professional career in 1969 as assistant football and head wrestling coach at Moline High School in Illinois, and served there through 1971.
 His successes at Moline High earned him his first collegiate position as offensive line coach and offensive coordinator at Augustana College in Sioux Falls, South Dakota from 1971 to 1976.
 He then moved on to North Dakota State University as offensive backfield coach from 1977 to 1978 and was named head coach there in 1979.

 Nearing the end of his failed stint at Wisconsin, Morton, on his coaches' show, emerged from a coffin to declare that he wasn't dead yet.